holenr/Live-Photo-Album-Web-Atelier-2019/README.md

 # live_photo_album_wa_2019_repload
-As basis for the retake exam of the Web Atelier September 2019.
+As basis for the final exam of the Web Atelier September 2019.
 Reupload version 1.0

-# live_photo_album_wa_2019
-As basis for the retake exam of the Web Atelier September 2019.

 To run: